Code-Institute-Submissions/MS3-2/README.md

 - A User Login System would open up the possibility of users being able to login and edit their uploads securely.

  # Chart System
-- When enough users have submitted books to the site I would like to implement a chart system recording the most popular books using    Javascript.
+- When enough users have submitted books to the site I would like to implement a chart system recording the most popular books.
 This     would enhance the user experience and make the site more useful.

  # Upload Image with Book Submissions
 - Providing the possibility to upload an image/link to the book cover would make the site more visually appealing.